 - Behavioral: Can the worker set their own hours, determine the start and end dates of the project, work in their own home or other location, or work for multiple entities?
 The greater the control exercised over the worker, the less likely they are to be an independent contractor.

 - Relationship: Does the worker receive benefits, plan to continue working for the employer once the project is finished, or receive regular installment payments?
 Are they otherwise dependent on the employer?
-The greater the degree of dependence on the employer, the greater likelihood the worker is to be an employee.
+The greater the degree of dependence on the employer, the greater the likelihood the worker is to be an employee.
 [2]

 Rights and Responsibilities

-Alabama has few protections for independent contractors in the workplace.
+There are few protections for independent contractors in the workplace.
 Your safest course of action is to get all your legal rights spelled out in your independent contractor agreement before beginning work with the employer.

 State Taxes

-Independent contractors pay their own Alabama state taxes.
-The employer does not withhold income taxes on their pay.
+Independent contractors pay their own state taxes.

 Filing for Unemployment